105 – University of Waterloo

 Some programs also have other requirements, such as an interview or portfolio review.
 Review our admission requirements to ensure you know all the required steps.

 After you apply, we will email you and let you know about the next steps in the admission process.

 If your first language is not English and your 4 most recent years of full‑time education prior to the start of your studies at Waterloo were not in an English-language school system, you must provide English-language test scores and meet our English-language requirements.

-If you meet our academic admission requirements, but do not have the required English-language test score, you may receive a conditional offer of admission to a program such as Bridge to Academic Success in English or English Language for Academic Studies (for students admitted to our Faculty of Mathematics).
-These programs allow you to earn some credit toward your degree while strengthening your English skills.
+If you meet our academic admission requirements, but do not have the required English-language test score, you may receive a conditional offer of admission to the Bridge to Academic Success in English program.
+This program allows you to earn some credit toward your degree while strengthening your English skills.